webtoknow/3-days-of-Angular-magic/Day-1/Exercise/README.md

     ng serve
     ```

-- you should be now able to see your our first Angular application on http://localhost:4200/
+- you should be now able to see your first Angular application on http://localhost:4200/

 ## Exercise 1 - Pages, Routing and Navigation